-I do not have the perfect family situation like you may think I have.
+I do not have the perfect family situation as you may think I have.
 My family has struggles like most families have.
-Every day is a struggle to teach my children that they are loved and God loves them.
+Every day is a struggle to teach my adoptive children that they are loved, and God loves them.

 After experiencing difficult times in my life, I know that God’s blessings do come.
 In other words, there is a light at the end of the dark tunnels in our lives.
 This has been true with almost every hardship that I have experienced.
 Since our family is in the middle of a very difficult situation, we keep believing that one day we will see the good that will come out of everything.

-I have mentioned often that my husband and I have five children.
-Three of our children are biological and two were adopted.
+I have often mentioned that my husband and I have five children.
+Three of our children are biological, and two were adopted.
 Three of our children have special needs.
 Caleb is 15 years old.
+Caleb’s story here.
 He has had 17 brain surgeries.
 He has cerebral palsy, seizures, and selective mutism.
 He is extremely loving.
-He reminds us often with his actions what is important in life.
-POST ABOUT CALEB & CALEBS COMFORT CAKES
+He reminds us often with his actions what is important in life

 Our youngest two children were adopted.